AlePPisa/Midi-Visualizer/README.md

 ![GIF 1](/Hearing%20Color/images/GIF_Presentation_VEMS.gif)

 Midi-Visualizer is a [p5.js](https://p5js.org/) visualization project using [webmidi.js](https://webmidijs.org/).
-The goal was to create a particle system visualizer for a MIDI controller, in this case a [[[INSERT BRAND OF KEYBOARD HERE]]].
+The goal was to create a particle system visualizer for a MIDI controller, in this case the Arturia Mini Lab MIDI keyboard.
 The particles would react to the music played as well as dynamically change in response to different knob inputs.

 ## End Result
 ---